How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Academic Brand Recognition

-Half of the table’s most expensive eight entries are occupied by online MBA programs affiliated with major university brands—or by business schools that command stature as major brands by themselves.
+Half of the table’s most expensive entries are occupied by online MBA programs affiliated with major university brands—or by business schools that command stature as major brands by themselves.
 Specifically, these schools include Carnegie Mellon, the University of North Carolina, Syracuse University, and Indiana University.
 These are schools with long track records of robust evaluations by ranking authorities.

 One authority, U.S. News, affords its single greatest weight (25 percent) to peer assessments by business school deans and MBA program directors who rate each other’s programs, essentially measuring reputations.
 While less expensive schools may be affiliated with major brands, they are often satellite campuses such as West Texas A&M, Wisconsin- Whitewater, or Tennessee- Martin.